d2cml-ai/CausalAI-Course/README.md

 # Causal AI Course
 This is a repository for the course CausalAI

-The Lectures are on Mondays from 20:00 - 22:00 \\
+The Lectures are on Thursdays from 07:30 - 10:20 \\
-The Tutorials are on Thursdays 20:00 - 22:00
+The Tutorials are on Thursdays 11:30 - 13:30

 Lecturer:
 * Alexander Quispe Rojas

 Teaching Assistant:
-* Rodrigo Grijalba
+* Alberto Trelles
-* Juan Diego Goicochea
+* Valeria Hoyos

 Three Programming Languages:
 1. R